Ironhack-Miami-PTWD-October-2019/module-1/week-2/iterating-over-arrays.md

-## The most common ways of iterating through arrays
+## The most common ways of iterating over arrays

 ### `for` loop